 At ADACAS we know that some older people experience elder abuse.
 Elder abuse occurs when someone in a position of trust (usually family, friends or a care worker) causes a person physical, psychological, sexual, emotional, or financial harm or neglect.
 Find out more about what we can do to support people experiencing elder abuse and to prevent it, by contacting our aged care advocacy team.

 ADACAS also provides training on various aged related topics for a fee.
 The training that we are able to provide includes Elder Abuse Prevention and Cross Cultural Competency training.
 If you are interested in ADACAS providing training for your organisation contact our office for more information.

 ADACAS is a member of the Older Persons Advocacy Network (OPAN).
+ADACAS is pleased to be able to continue to provide older persons advocacy through OPAN.
 OPAN is a network of advocacy organisations dedicated to improving the lives of Australia’s older, and most vulnerable, people.
-We work closely with each other to ensure that people receiving government-funded residential and community services are informed, supported and have their voice heard.
+We provide a national model of advocacy, education and information to people using or needing aged care services.

 The Aged Care Complaints Commissioner provides a free service for anyone to raise their concerns about the quality of care or services being delivered to people receiving aged care services funded by the Australian Government.
 ADACAS can assist if you need an advocate to help you to make a complaint.

 My Aged Care helps you find the information you need about aged care services.

 This can be as simple as calling the My Aged Care contact centre on 1800 200 422 or visiting the website.
 My Aged Care provides you with information about:

 Adacas provides help and support to people with disabilities, the elderly and their carers.

 Advocacy is about helping a person to be heard in the decisions that affect their life.
 Advocacy aims to increase a person’s control over goods, services and quality of life

 Find out where we are or send an enquiry online so one of our staff can contact you directly.